Constructing convex projective 3-manifolds with generalized cusps

 \subsection{Acknowledgements}

+The author would like to thank the anonymous referee for several helpful suggestions, including the addition of the section on obstruction theory.
+The author would also like to thank Joan Porti for several useful discussions about computing obstructions.
 The author was partially supported by NSF grant DMS 1709097.
 The author also acknowledges support from the National Science Foundation grants DMS 1107452, 1107263, 1107367 “RNMS: GEometric structures And Representation varieties” (the GEAR Network).